dmrl789/findag/docs/prd/FinDAG_PRD_v1.0.md

 ## 1. Overview

-FinDAG is a high-performance, low-latency, deterministic blockchain system purpose-built for financial applications. **It is implemented in Rust for maximum safety, concurrency, and performance.** Leveraging a dual-layer Directed Acyclic Graph (DAG) structure for both Blocks and Rounds, FinDAG achieves near real-time transaction finality, microsecond audit precision, and multi-million transactions per second (TPS) throughput.
+FinDAG is a high-performance, low-latency, deterministic blockchain system purpose-built for financial applications. **It is implemented in Rust for maximum safety, concurrency, and performance.** Leveraging a BlockDAG for parallel block processing and a linear RoundChain for deterministic finality, FinDAG achieves near real-time transaction finality, microsecond audit precision, and multi-million transactions per second (TPS) throughput.

 - **No fees or rewards**
 - **Ed25519** for address signatures